coac-gmbh/h2pro3-backend/README.md

 pip3 install -r requirements-cli-only.txt
 ```

-**_NOTE:_**  if you have conflicts running this command, you may have conflicts installing dependencies, so you can create a virtual environment in the 'venv' folder, after activating it, run the command again
+**_NOTE:_**  if you have conflicts running this command, you may have conflicts installing dependencies, so you can create a virtual environment in the 'venv' folder and after activating it, run the command again

 #### Available commands